Calabi-Yau structures on topological Fukaya categories: Examples

+To get a space with a symplectic structure, one can choose another $1$-shifted Lagrangian morphism to the moduli space of local systems around the boundary.
+Performing Lagrangian intersection between the two $1$-shifted Lagrangians gives a $0$-shifted symplectic space.
+As observed in \cite{Cal}, this intersection of shifted Lagrangians inside of $[\frac{G}{G}]$ recovers the construction of symplectic spaces by quasi-Hamiltonian reduction of \cite{AMM}; see also \cite{Saf1}.

-\begin{corollary} The moduli space of local systems on a surface equipped with invariant filtrations at the punctures, of which the conjugacy classes of the associated graded holonomies are pre-specified, carries a $0$-shifted symplectic structure. \end{corollary} \begin{proof} As in Safronov \cite{Saf1}, this can be deduced from the above corollary (which has a different proof in that paper) by observing that fixing a conjugacy class $C$ in a reductive group $G$ determines a Lagrangian morphism $[\frac{C}{G}] \to [\frac{G}{G}] \to Loc(S^1)$. \end{proof}
+\begin{corollary} The moduli space of local systems on a surface equipped with invariant filtrations at the punctures, of which the conjugacy classes $C_i$ of the associated graded holonomies are pre-specified, carries a $0$-shifted symplectic structure. \end{corollary} \begin{proof} This can be deduced from Corollary \ref{cor:loclagrangian} by observing that fixing a conjugacy class $C$ in a reductive group $G$ determines a Lagrangian morphism $[\frac{C}{G}] \to [\frac{G}{G}]$.
+Performing Lagrangian intersection between $\SSh_\Lambda(\Sigma)^\circ(\{m_i\})$ and $[\frac{C_1}{GL(m_1}] \times \dots \times [\frac{C_n}{GL(m_n)}]$ gives the symplectic structure on the moduli space with prescribed holonomies. \end{proof}

-\begin{example} Consider $\Sigma$ an oriented surface with boundary $\partial \Sigma = $ union of $n$ circles, without any Legendrians.
-The Artin stack $Sh(\Sigma)^\circ$ has disjoint components $Loc_{GL_m}(\Sigma)$ labelled by the rank $m$ of the local system, and so we have 1-shifted Lagrangian morphisms
+\begin{example} Consider $\Sigma$ an oriented surface with boundary $\del \Sigma = $ union of $n$ circles, without any Legendrians.
+The Artin stack $\SSh(\Sigma)^\circ$ has disjoint components $\LLoc_{GL(m)}(\Sigma)$ labeled by the rank $m$ of the local system, and so we have 1-shifted Lagrangian morphisms

-and picking $n$ conjugacy classes $C_i$ in $G$, we can perform the intersection and get the ``tame" character variety of $\Sigma$. \end{example}
+and picking $n$ conjugacy classes $C_i$ in $G$, we can perform the intersection and get the so-called ``tame" character variety of $\Sigma$. \end{example}

 \begin{example} Take $\Sigma$ to be the open cylinder with $n$ concentric circles around one of the boundary components, and no circles around the other.
-Fixing the ranks $m = m_0 + m_1 + \dots + m_n$ at each boundary, we get a 1-shifted Lagrangian morphism
+Fixing the ranks $m = m_1 + \dots + m_n$ at each boundary, we get a 1-shifted Lagrangian morphism

-where $L$ is the Levi subgroup corresponding to $\{m_i\}$.
+where $L$ is the Levi subgroup corresponding to the partition $\{m_i\}$.
 This example also appears in \cite{Saf2}, as a 1-shifted Lagrangian correspondence

 where the identification of our space with $[\frac{P}{P}]$ comes from the observation that an invariant filtration on $\Sigma$ is the same data as a $P$-local system on $S^1$.

 Another way of deducing this particular case is by writing $\Sigma$ as the product of a circle and a comb (as in \ref{sec:filt}).
 Therefore we have an equivalence of derived stacks